-We are pleased to collaborate with you again to improve your application security so that you can seamlessly integrate with the Google ecosystem.
+We are excited to work with you again to assess your application security and help you meet Google's security requirements.

-Once you respond to this email, we will review your app for compliance.
-In case we have further questions, our team will reach back out to you on this email thread.
-If we confirm your app is still compliant, we will respond to this email with next steps on reaching out to a qualified 3rd party security assessor to begin the reassessment process.
-Please do not pursue a reassessment until further instructions from our team.
+Once you respond to Google, they will review your app for compliance.
+In case they have further questions, their team will reach back out to you on the Google email thread.
+If they confirm your app is still compliant, they will respond to you with next steps on reaching out to a qualified third-party security assessor to begin the reassessment process.
+Please do not pursue a reassessment until further instructions from their team.

 You can find more information on the OAuth Application Verification FAQ